Why Did We Stop Going Back to The Moon?

 Putting a man on the moon by the end of the decade

-Apollo project was a political goal
+The Apollo Project was a political goal

-Over time Apollo was fleshed out
+Over time, Apollo was fleshed out

 Apollo 1 accident